UKCloud/documentation/articles/cloud-storage/cs-how-use-ecs-python-boto.md

 ---
-title: How to interact with ECS using Python and Boto| UKCloud Ltd
+title: How to interact with ECS using Python and Boto
 description: How to use Python and Boto with ECS
 services: cloud-storage
 author: Paul Brown